core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * As a second possible case, the proxy stands in only for the whole group of servers, but not for the individual servers in the group.
 That is, the origin client can reach the individual servers directly, without recourse to the proxy.

-   In such a case, within a response forwarded back to the client, the value of the Reply-To Option specifies an addressing information TARGET that is directly associated with the origin server that originated the response.
+   In such a case, within a response forwarded back to the client, the value of the Reply-From Option specifies an addressing information TARGET that is directly associated with the origin server that originated the response.
 In particular, the proxy sets the option value as follows.

    * The CRI present as first element of the CBOR sequence specifies the addressing information TARGET, such that a unicast request reaches the origin server if sent according to TARGET.
 The second element of the CBOR sequence MUST NOT be present.